spark2k06/PCXT_MiSTer/docs/vga-mode13-palette.md

-# Specification: VGA-style palette handling under the MCGA mode 13h option
+# Specification: VGA-style palette handling under the VGA mode 13h option

+Naming note: this option and every identifier behind it (`vga_dac.v`, `vgatsr.asm`, `vga_mode13_*`, ...) were called "MCGA" until this was written.
+86Box, whose code this core is modelled on, has no MCGA emulation at all — even its one historically-MCGA machine (the PS/1 2011) is emulated as a VGA variant.
+Real MCGA hardware does not have EGA's 16-colour planar graphics modes (`0Dh`/`0Eh`/`10h`) at all, so a real MCGA could never run the mode `0Dh` gameplay this document is about in the first place — that behaviour, the DAC augmenting the EGA modes this core already had, is VGA, not MCGA.
+Renamed throughout for accuracy; no logic changed.

 Status: **Stages 1 and 2 implemented** (see §4 and §5).
 RTL: the 256-entry DAC
 now feeds every mode, not just mode 13h, gated by a per-entry valid bit so the